sashadt/docs/docs/tutorials/topnwords.md

 For this tutorial, use the DataTorrent RTS Sandbox; it comes pre-installed with Apache Hadoop and the latest version of DataTorrent RTS configured as a single-node cluster and includes a time-limited enterprise license.
-If you've already installed the RTS Enterprise Edition (evaluation or production license), you can use that setup instead.
+If you've already installed the licensed version of DataTorrent RTS, you can use that setup instead.